-The expenditures of alternative programs are distributed to all schools in the district that serve students in the same grade cluster (elementary, middle, and high) based on proportional enrollment in those grade clusters.
-For the purposes of FESR, alternative programs are identified using a crosswalk provided by
+The expenditures of alternative programs are distributed to all schools in the district that serve students in the same grade cluster (elementary, middle and high) based on proportional enrollment in those grade clusters.
+For the purposes of PPE, alternative programs are identified using a crosswalk provided by

-&lt;sup>6 A high school is defined as a school serving any students in grades 9-12 during the October FTE count.
+5 A high school is defined as a school serving any students in grades 9-12 during the October FTE count.